capitolmuckrakr/Gucci/README.md

     filing.filing_type
     => :lobbyingdisclosure2

+Attributes can be called as methods instead of using symbols as keys:

+    filing.summary.clientName
+    => "Marinette Marine Corporation"

 Other attributes, accessible using .body, are stored as arrays of named hashes, as arrays, or as strings.